Skip to main content

-Kathryn J. McClain, PhD, is an Assistant Professor of American Literature in the Department of Languages, Literature, and Mass Communication at Colorado Mesa University.
-Currently, she teaches American literature courses, composition courses, and Maverick Milestone courses on literature, sociology and gender studies.
-Overall, her courses allow students to immerse themselves in the narratives around them to engage with their present reality.
-Students are therefore encouraged to use their knowledge about literature, scholarship, rhetorical writings, and adaptations to create their own research-based creative projects.
+Kathryn J. McClain, PhD, is an Assistant Professor of English, American Literature in the Department of Languages, Literature, and Mass Communication at Colorado Mesa University.
+Currently, she teaches American literature courses and composition courses.
+Overall, her classes allow students to immerse themselves in the narratives around them to engage with their present reality; students are therefore encouraged to use their knowledge about literature, scholarship, rhetorical writings, and adaptations to create their own research-based creative projects.

 Her primary areas of research include 19th-20th century American literature, adaptation studies, masculinities studies, and contemporary popular culture.
-Her dissertation research focused on contemporary adaptations of early 20th century American protest literature; she was most recently published in Adaptation, and her current project considers representations of authorized grief and adapted violence in 21st century adaptations of American literature.
+Her dissertation research focused on contemporary adaptations of early 20th century American protest literature.
+She was most recently published in Adaptation and South Atlantic Review, and she has a forthcoming article for an anthology collection on polemic films in the 21st century with Parlor Press.
+She also has two current book projects: a monograph on dissident adaptations in contemporary American literature with Palgrave and a co-edited anthology project with SUNY Press on adaptation and multiethnic American literatures.

 McClain is also a founding editor for the website Adaptation Today.
 Her work for the website primarily focuses on peer-reviewed pedagogical resources for fellow teachers interested in adaptations within the college classroom setting.
 Such materials include syllabi, assignments, lesson plans, and contributions to the website’s blog “What I Learned Teaching Adaptation Today."